MakeAI-work/Project_Tickets_Issue/README.md

 3. Check RAG responses for relevance
 4. Test filtering and dashboard functionality

-## 📊 Performance Considerations

 ### Optimization Strategies
 - **Caching**: Vector stores are cached with `@lru_cache`
 - **Chunking**: Documents split into 800-character chunks
 - **Retrieval**: Limited to top-3 most relevant chunks
 - **Model**: Using cost-effective GPT-4o-mini

-### Scaling Recommendations
-- **Horizontal Scaling**: Deploy multiple backend instances
-- **Database Optimization**: Use local DeepLake for faster access
-- **CDN**: Serve static frontend assets via CDN
-- **Monitoring**: Implement logging and metrics collection

-## 🔒 Security Notes

-- Store API keys in environment variables
-- Use HTTPS in production
-- Implement rate limiting for API endpoints
-- Validate and sanitize user inputs
-- Regular security audits of dependencies

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For issues and questions:
-1. Check the GitHub Issues page
-2. Review the API documentation at `/docs`
-3. Contact the development team

----

-Built with ❤️ for Atlan's AI-powered support ecosystem.